Reflexology -more than just a treat for your feet

 There are are a range of pregnancy related conditions that aromatherapy is very beneficial for from alleviating stress and sleep disorders to muscular aches and pain, cystitis and swelling.
 Aromatherapy is wonderful for labour!
 From alleviating anxiety and nausea, to easing muscular aches and pains.
 Certain oils help strengthen uterine contractions and may help avoid intervention if your labour slows.
 A study by Ethel Burns et al of over 8000 women using aromatherapy during labour in a busy UK teaching hospital can be found here.
 There are also an array of benefits postnatally such as alleviating discomfort from tears to emotional wellbeing in the new mother.

-A bespoke blend can be purchased when booking one of the other services and a small array of unique gifts available to purchase for your birthing bag.
+A bespoke aromatherapy blend can be purchased when booking one of our other services.
+Or try one of our hand made unique products perfect for your birthing bag.